KayTea28/Cookingmama/README.md

-Installation
+##Cooking Mama
+Project Purpose
+Cookingmama repository contains all the assets and resources for the Cooking Mama website/mobile apps/ user manual, providing users with a platform for exploring delicious recipes and cooking tips.

+##Installation
 To install and run the project locally:

-Clone the repository:
+##Clone the repository:
 git clone https://github.com/yourusername/Cookingmama.git

-Navigate to the project directory: cd Cookingmama
+##Navigate to the project directory:
+cd Cookingmama

-Contributing (For members)
+##Contributing (For members)
 Fork the repository.
 Create a new branch (git checkout -b feature/new-feature).
 Make your changes and commit them (git commit -m "addcomments").
 Push to the branch (git push origin feature/new-feature).
 Open a Pull Request to the main branch.
-Project Overview

 The Cooking Mama website offers:

 A collection of recipes for various cuisines.